HISTORY

 Calusa Culture

 Thousands of years ago, indigenous people called the Calusa inhabited much of coastal Southwest Florida.
+The Calusa culture was a complex society that thrived on the bounty of the estuary as opposed to agriculture, which was the primary means of subsistence for many other early American people.
 Numerous Calusa settlements were developed along the Collier County coastline and were occupied from 400 to 2,500 years ago.

 Prehistory | Rookery Bay Research Reserve | Blue